How To Prevent Cancer In Dogs With These 11 Foods

 Cancerous tumors feed on the protein in the body, so for dogs who already suffer from cancer, a high protein diet is essential.
 Otherwise, their bodies aren’t able to tackle the diseases that attack their immunity.

 Eggs are full of health-boosting components!
 They’re a great source of protein and vitamin D3, a known ingredient in cancer prevention, as well as being low in calories!
 They also contain zinc, which is necessary for a healthy immune system!
 Without enough zinc, your pup could be prone to developing other diseases, which is already at threat with the onset of cancer.

-If you’re worried that your dog is low in essential minerals, such as zinc, you can try feeding them the Petlab Co.’s Multivitamin Chews.
-They’re specially formulated to enhance overall health, providing dogs with the strength and ability to fight off disease, keep muscles and bones moving, and the heart to function well.
+If you’re worried that your dog is low in essential minerals, such as zinc, you can try feeding them a dog specific multivitamin supplement.
+Good ones from reputable brands can enhance overall health, provide dogs with the strength and ability to fight off disease, keep muscles and bones moving, and help the heart to function well.
 All of this can help prevent your pup from developing horrible ailments such as heart disease and cancer.

 Leafy vegetables, including kale, spinach, and Swiss chard, provide dogs, and us, with an array of health benefits.
 But, before we get too excited, do note that high consumption can cause gastric upset, just like the heads of broccoli can.

 These greens contain isothiocyanate, which is known to reduce the risk of cancer.
 They’re also famous for enabling the body to absorb vitamins at a higher level, whether eaten raw or cooked.
 They also hold chlorophyll, an effective blocker of carcinogens (cancer-causing substances)!

 Vegetables that are toxic to dogs include Corncobs, Asparagus, Mushrooms, The Skin of Avocado and The Leaves of Potatoes.